StealthCRX/.github/profile/README.md

 # StealthCRX

 We're building AI systems that operate in the physical world.
-Unstructured environments, real construction sites, hardware that has to work when conditions don't cooperate.
+Unstructured environments, real sites, hardware that has to work when conditions don't cooperate.
 We're a small, experienced team and we're moving fast.
 Stealth for now.

 ---